finleyjchen/finley-gatsby-site/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 By making sure your website follows SEO best practices, following all the guidelines for a 'high quality website'.

 Search engine optimization consists of many small changes made to make it easier for web crawlers to identify quality content.
 This is where the role of SEO specialists comes in.
 Your website's infrastructure contains a lot more than just the words and pictures you see on the screen.
 For example, a websites page loading speed, which is determined by tons of factors from hosting to compressing images, can be optimized, and may result in better search rankings.
+Maintaining semantic html to give meaning to your content will also help.

 Website accessibility has also become an increasing concern for SEO best practices.
 Having a website that is mobile-friendly makes a huge difference in SEO since 2015.

 SEO specialists follow many of Google's self-outlined best practices.
 I will be writing more on these best practices, but here's a short list of readings to better understand more about SEO and best practices.